 This blog post contains a simple PowerShell script that you can use to find all SharePoint files from a certain file type.
 It creates a CSV file with the results, so you can easily consume or manipulate that information.Continue reading “Find SharePoint documents by file type”

-If you have SharePoint managed metadata terms being used in document libraries and you decide to rename the label of a term, you can easily do so in the term store and wait for the change to propagate to your documents.
-But what if you want to update all documents that use a specific term to a different term that already exists?
-The following script will to the job for you.
+You have SharePoint managed metadata terms used in document libraries and you decide to update the label of a term.
+You can easily do so in the term store and wait for the change to take effect.
+All documents will display the new term label after the label change is propagated from the term store to the sites.

-If you need to delete a very large number of documents, you may consider sending the items straight to the second-level recycle bin.
+If you need to delete a very large number of documents in SharePoint, you may consider sending the items straight to the second-level recycle bin.
 This will prevent “flooding” the first-stage recycle bin with items, which would make the recycle bin hard to use for manually restoring deleted items.